Lasius emarginatus – Colony with Queen and Workers

 7. Shipping possible from -12°C to +40°C thanks to our optional insulated packaging,

-9. Colony taken back and costs covered if you wish to part with it (see conditions) .
+9. Colony buyback and costs covered if you wish to sell it (see conditions)

-Lasius emarginatus is rather small but active and develops very quickly once at the right temperature and generously fed with the sweet and protein liquids it loves.
-The brood takes an important place in the colony and it is interesting to see the nymphs protected in cocoons, as with all species of the Formicinae subfamily (Camponotus, Lasius and Formica in particular).
-Cocoons are often mistaken for eggs by novices.
+Lasius emarginatus is rather small but active and develops very quickly once it reaches the right temperature and is generously fed the sugary and protein-rich liquids it loves.
+The brood plays a significant role in the colony, and it is interesting to see the pupae protected in cocoons, as with all species of the Formicinae subfamily (Camponotus, Lasius, and Formica in particular).
+The cocoons are often mistaken for eggs by novices.

-Lasius emarginatus is closely related to Lasius niger.
-Its behavior is more conquering and aggressive, and it uses larger quantities of formic acid to defend itself and hunt.
-The colonies can become large after a few years, very active and able to hunt various insects.
+Lasius emarginatus is very similar to Lasius niger.
+However, its behavior is more assertive and aggressive, and it uses larger quantities of formic acid for defense and hunting.
+Colonies can become quite large after a few years, very active, and capable of hunting a variety of insects.

 Humidity: Medium, adapts well.

-Temperature: 27°C during the day on part of the nest, a little less at night (not less than 19°C).
+Temperature: 27°C during the day in part of the nest, slightly cooler at night (no less than 19°C).

-Wintering: 6 to 12 weeks at 8 to 17°C. Keep an eye on the humidity and continue to feed the ants during this period.
+Hibernation: 6 to 12 weeks at 8 to 17°C. Carefully monitor humidity and continue feeding the ants during this period.

-Species incompatible with gel anthills, like all colonies with a queen!
+Species incompatible with frost-free ant nests, like all colonies with a queen!

 Photo by Antstore.